Leagues view : creating cross-sales

 A major project had designed a suboptimal shared view for six game products.
 Unfortunately, the earlier design was desktop-first, and it looked complicated.

 On mobile, the screen didn’t feel inviting.
-Would the layouts below encourage you to explore and scroll?
+Do the layouts below invite you to explore and scroll?

 Concept